kwrooijen/feit/README.md

 ### (extra) Module

 The module namespace contains 3rd party modules that implement these schemas.
-These shouldn't be in the Rooij project, but this is for development purposes.
+These shouldn't be in the Feit project, but this is for development purposes.

 ---